seanreed1111/NobleD/TypesInSwift/FunWithEnums/FunwithEnums.md

 // Fun with Enums.
 // Introduction to the Enum type
+// Introduction to Control Flow with Switch-Case Statements

 // Recall that the type Bool in Swift has two possible values, true and false.